SECQUOIA/SECQUOIA.github.io/README.md

-# pulsipher.github.io
+# bernalde.github.io

-The personal webpage of Joshua Pulsipher.
+The personal webpage of David Bernal.